-Long Key Fishing Club, the beginning of saltwater fishing as a sport
+Long Key Fishing Camp, the origin of saltwater fishing as a sport

 By Skip Clement and Capt.
 Andrew Derr

-Zane Grey, a dentist from Zanesville, Ohio, and grand-daddy of the western novel was a frequenter at the Long Key Fishing Club after he and his brother, RC (Roemer), discovered it by chance.
+Zane Grey, a dentist from Zanesville, Ohio, and grand-daddy of the western novel, was a frequenter at the Long Key Fishing Camp after he and his brother, RC (Roemer), discovered it by chance.

-In 1910, the Grey’s were on their way to Mexico for a fishing trip but learned of an epidemic and made their way back to Cuba and Florida.
+In 1910, the Greys were on their way to Mexico for a fishing trip.
+On their way, they learned of an epidemic and made their way back to Cuba and Florida.

-On a hunch that there had to be great fishing in the Florida Keys, they made their way to Long Key via Henry Flagler’s new rail line extension built to eventually service riders from NY to Key West and beyond to Cuba.
+On a hunch that there had to be great fishing in the Florida Keys, they made their way to Long Key via Henry Flagler’s new rail line extension built to eventually service riders from NY to Key West, Cuba, round trip.

-Zane Grey gave international fishing prowess to the Long Key Fishing Club and the Florida Keys.
+Zane Grey introduced the world to light tackle sport fishing, the Long Key Fishing Camp, and the Florida Keys

 King Mackerel [Palm Beach, FL] would no longer be the only sports fish of the day nor would the rod, line, reel or rigging ever be the same.

 At the Long Key Fishing Camp (LKFC), Zane Grey would introduce light tackle fishing, make proper the sport of bonefishing, sail fishing, and tarpon fishing.
 All of which thought to be nuisance catches.
 Grey made them all worthy sport fishing challenges.
 Grey’s accomplishments as a sports fisherman set the bar so high that celebrities of the day would become “Gentlemen Sports Fisherman.”
 All would measure themselves against Grey’s feats, including Hemingway.

 Grey’s accomplishments as a sports fisherman set the bar so high that celebrities of the day would become “Gentlemen Sports Fisherman,” a new class for the upper-income lads and lassies.